Crane Carrier Company Logo

 In the 1950s, CCC unveiled a groundbreaking design called the cab-beside-engine (CBE) design.
 This innovation was tailored to accommodate front-mounted equipment like cranes and cement mixers, setting CCC apart from its competitors.
 The CBE design quickly became CCC’s defining feature.

 Entering the 1960s, CCC continued to innovate, launching the Century series trucks.
-The Century II model was particularly noteworthy, offering versatility with multiple configuration options suited for various applications.
+The Century II model was particularly noteworthy, offering versatility with multiple application configuration options.
 This line further solidified the company’s reputation for forward-thinking design.

 While CCC concentrated on vocational trucks, its sister company, Zeligson Trucks, specialized in highway trucks.
 In a strategic move, both companies unified under the CCC brand in 1981, streamlining their offerings.